Brasão of Barreto family - Velsao - Goa India.

 In the Family of Barreto’s in one of the first few generations Francisco do Rosario Barreto (name not confirmed as yet) was the first to receive the title of Moco-Fidalgo (knight-gentleman) of the royal household.
-In 1695, he recieved this award, and the family was thus able to be in the eyes of the nobility on a par with the noble Portuguese families in Lisbon, Goa and other Portuguese colonies.
+In 1695, he received this award, and the family was thus able to be in the eyes of the nobility on a par with the noble Portuguese families in Lisbon, Goa and other Portuguese colonies.
 The family has the right to use the same coat of arms, certified by the Institute of Portuguese Nobility (Book n.
 1 of the Registry of Coat of Arms, n.
 95), (Carta de Brasão d’Armas) Cartório da Nobreza.

 The ‘Brasão’ (Coat of Arms) and the Tittle of Casa dos Fidalgos (House of the Nobility) was issued by the Council of Nobility in Lisbon to the Barreto’s through Queen Maria II and King Ferdinand II of Portugal in 1848 for the dedicated services by members of this family for generations.
 This documentation of the Brasao is recorded in the book, “Tesouro de nobreza” kept in Lisbon’s “Tourro de Tombo”.
 It is fixed at the main entrance of the house and the chapel.
 The coat of arms consists of a set of pieces that can be either geometric, or figures (natural, human, animal or fantastic) or adornments that are arranged inside and / or outside the shield, being this the central object of the composition.
 The shield can have several forms, depending on the country of origin, the holder or the time, but in Portugal it is traditional to use the Iberian or Peninsular shield (rounded down).

 In Goa there are approximately 5 houses ( a few more to be honest) that have been given the Brasão (Coat of Arms) a few that could be named are: Barreto’s – Velsao – Pale, Monsignor Francisco ‘Chico’ Monteiro’s house – Candolim, Menezes Braganca – Chandor, Costa Frais – Candolim, Mirandas- Loutolim etc. These are considered as the Noble families of Goa (definitely there are a few more) and related somehow to each other as one noble family would have considered a proposal of another similar family to wed his/her son/daughter.
 Similarly the properties were exchanged as dowries (Indian custom that continued even after conversion to Christianity)